aptiko/enhydris/doc/dev/database.rst

 -------------

 Lookup tables are those that are used for enumerated values.
-For example, the list of variables is a lookup table.
+For example, the list of units of measurement is a lookup table.
 Most lookup tables in the Enhydris database have three fields: *id*, *descr*, and *short_descr*, and they all inherit the following `abstract base class`_: